Quantum metrics from length functions on \'etale groupoids: Introduction

 metrizes the weak$^*$ topology on $S(\cX)$, the state space of $\cX$.
 That these generalize compact metric spaces is discussed in \cite{RieffelCQMS04}.

-A rich source of examples of candidates for compact quantum metric spaces come from unital spectral triples.
+A rich source of examples of candidates for compact quantum metric spaces is unital spectral triples.
 As such, the study of compact quantum metric spaces is strongly linked to Connes' noncommutative geometry \cite{Connes1989, ConnesNCGBook}.
 Indeed, suppose $(\mathcal{A}, \curlyH, D)$ is a unital spectral triple, where $\mathcal{A}$ is a dense unital $*$-subalgebra of a unital $C^*$-algebra $A$, $\mathcal{H}$ is a separable Hilbert space such that $A \subseteq B(\curlyH)$, and $D$ is a (typically unbounded) self-adjoint operator on $\curlyH$.
-We could use the bounded commutator condition for spectral triples to define a seminorm
+We then use the bounded commutator condition for spectral triples to define a seminorm

+and ask if $(\mathcal{A}, L)$ is a compact quantum metric space.
+Of particular interest to us is the fact that proper length functions on a discrete group $G$ give rise to Dirac operators on $\ell^2(G)$.
+These in turn yield spectral triples in a natural way, and there are deep results regarding when this construction yields compact quantum metric spaces as above \cite{Rieffel02CQMS, ChristensenIvanRD, OzawaRieffel2004, ChristRieffel}.
+Similar questions have been considered for compact quantum groups using generalizations of length functions \cite{BhowmickVoigtZacharias2015, AustadKyed2026}, or other spectral triples \cite{AguilarKaad-Podles2018, KaadKyedSU2}.
+Moreover, recent work has also lent insight into how we might construct compact quantum metric spaces from crossed products \cite{BellissardMarcolliReihani2010, HawkinsSkalskiWhiteZacharias2013, KlisseCQMS, AustadKaadKyed2025}.